Be sure to read the 2019 version of Grape Stomping!

 Salado Winery Co. & Salado Wine Seller

 The winery will be hosting their harvest festival and grape stomp in November.
 Do your best Lucille Ball imitation and celebrate the season.
-Check their website for updated information as it becomes available.
+Check their website for more information.